Broadband only explained

 This varies from one day to the next.
-Luckily we update our listings every single day, so you should find that all broadband only deals are listed in order of price, with the cheapest first.
-Just bear in mind that cheapest doesn't mean best value for money.
-You should also take into consideration factors such as the speed offered, the quality of the equipment and so on.
+Fortunately, we update our listings every single day and list the broadband only deals in order of price, starting with the cheapest.
+Note that ‘cheapest’ doesn't mean the best value for money, so you should bear in mind the speed of the broadband, the quality of the equipment and similar factors.

 Do I need a phone line for TalkTalk broadband?

 Yes.
-With TalkTalk, your phone line carries the broadband signal into your house, and you cannot buy a broadband package from TalkTalk without also switching your phone line.
-You can keep your existing phone number, however.
+With TalkTalk, your phone line carries the broadband signal into your house.
+You can’t buy a broadband package from TalkTalk without also switching your phone line, but you can keep your current phone number.

 Can you have BT broadband without a landline?